isnology/phoria_code_challenge/README.md

-# Set download this repo and run it in development mode on your PC.
+# To download this repo and run it in development mode on your PC.

 - check to see if you have foreman installed as follows:-
 ```